stewartsmith/drizzle/docs/date_time_data_types.rst

 Drizzle's TIME data type has a range of 00:00:00 - 23:59:61.999999, while MySQL's TIME data type has a range of -838:59:59 - 838:59:59.

 This brings Drizzle closer to the SQL standard.
-Negative time is not meant to be there at all.
+Negative time is not meant to be supported.

-To prevent data loss to this type when converting from MySQL -> Drizzle, the conversion changes TIME to an INT of the number of seconds.
+To prevent data loss to this type when converting from MySQL -> Drizzle, the conversion process changes TIME to an INT of the number of seconds.
 For example, 00:00:00 becomes 0, 01:00:00 becomes 3600, and -01:00:00 becomes -3600.

 More information on this can be found in the "MySQL Migration Using Drizzledump" section of the :doc:`clients/drizzledump` chapter.